 – Michael Compitello

-Michael is also a member of Percussion Collective, an ensemble dedicated to refined performances of contemporary percussion repertoire.
-He is currently Assistant Professor of Percussion at Arizona State University.
-He holds degrees from The Yale School of Music and the Peabody Institute of Johns Hopkins University.
+Michael is also a member of Percussion Collective, an ensemble dedicated to refined performances of contemporary percussion repertoire, with whom he performed as soloist with the Colorado Symphony, and on concert series across the country.
+Michael is Assistant Professor of Percussion at Arizona State University.
+He holds degrees from The Yale School of Music and the Peabody Institute of Johns Hopkins University.https://michaelcompitello.com

 Composer and sonic artist Nina C. Young (b.1984) creates works, ranging from acoustic concert pieces to interactive installations, that explore aural architectures, resonance, timbre, and the ephemeral.
 Her music has garnered international acclaim through performances by the American Composers Orchestra, the BBC Symphony Orchestra, the Minnesota Orchestra, the New York Philharmonic, the Philadelphia Orchestra, the Phoenix Symphony, the Nouvel Ensemble Moderne, the Aizuri Quartet, Sixtrum, the JACK Quartet, and wild Up.
 Winner of the 2015-16 Rome Prize, Nina has received recognition from the Guggenheim Foundation, the Koussevitzky Foundation, the Civitella Ranieri, Fromm, the Montalvo Arts Center, and BMI.
 Recent commissions include "Tread softly" for the NYPhil's Project 19, a violin concerto for Jennifer Koh with the Philadelphia Orchestra and the Los Angeles Chamber Orchestra, and a multimedia performative installation piece for the American Brass Quintet and EMPAC’s wavefield synthesis spatial audio system.
 Young holds degrees from MIT, McGill, and Columbia, and is an Assistant Professor of Composition at USC's Thornton School of Music.
 She serves as Co-Artistic Director of NY-based new music sinfonietta Ensemble Échappé.
 Her music is published by Peermusic Classical.